trumbitta/gitpod-nx/README.md

 > **Heads up!**
 > If you see "No matching choices", that's some bug in `create-nx-workspace` or it's me forcing it to behave in a way it wasn't supposed to.
 Either way, press "down arrow" and you'll see the choices.

+- The first thing you should do is to choose a new custom NPM scope and replace the default one (which is a `.` and it's like that  due to the way I make Gitpod create the Nx workspace) both in `nx.json`: `"npmScope": "awesome-new-scope",` and in `package.json`: `"name": "awesome-new-scope",`.

 - Once you're ready to push your first code changes, use the "Source Control" panel to save and sync your changes: VSCode and Gitpod will guide you to fork this project so you own it

 Or if you know how to do it, you can just create an empty repository on your favorite Git hosting provider, add the remote, and push.